polyswarmer/documentation/_i18n/en/_docs/Level-0-scratch-to-eicar.md

 We've Docker-ized as many things as we could to make it as easy as possible to get started, regardless of your development environment.
 Assuming Docker is installed, these images should *just work* under Windows, macOS and Linux.
+Please ensure that your system has at least 4GB of RAM available.

 To get started, you'll need Docker-CE (base) as well as Docker Compose (packaged with Docker in all modern releases).
 If you do not have a recent Docker setup, please [install Docker now](https://www.docker.com/community-edition).